Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Related Works

 \subsection{Graph Neural Networks}

-Recently, the rapid development of deep learning~\cite{jwang_paper1,jwang_paper3} has inspired the researches on Graph Neural Networks~(GNNs)~\cite{deffe2016gcn,kipf2016semi,hamilton2017graphsage,velivckovic2017gat}, which attracts much concern from various fields due to their widespread applications for non-grid data.
-Graph Convolution Networks~(GCN)~\cite{kipf2016semi} advances the node classification task by a large margin compared to the previous methods, showing a pioneering attempt at GNNs; GraphSAGE~\cite{hamilton2017graphsage} aims to perform graph learning on large-scale datasets by sampling the recursively expanded ego-graphs; Graph Attention Network (GAT)~\cite{velivckovic2017gat} weights the neighborhood importances by an adaptive attention mechanism~\cite{attention2017vaswani}.
-Due to their significant progress, GNNs have been applied in various fields such as social networks, molecular structures, traffic flows, and so on.

-Among the numerous fields in which GNNs are applied, urban computing is most relevant to the human mobility simulation task in this paper.
+Recently, the rapid development of deep learning~\cite{jwang_paper1,jwang_paper3} has inspired the researches on Graph Neural Networks~(GNNs)~\cite{deffe2016gcn,kipf2016semi,hamilton2017graphsage,velivckovic2017gat}.
+Due to the significant progress of GNNs, they have been applied in various fields, where urban computing is most relevant to the human mobility simulation task in this paper.
 Urban computing aims to understand the urban patterns and dynamics from different application domains where the big data explodes, such as transportation, environment, security, etc~\cite{zheng2014urban}.
-Due to the spatio-temporal characteristics of some typical urban data, such as traffic network flow~\cite{pan2020spatio, wang2021exploring, liu2022traffic, zeng2021modeling}, crowd flow~\cite{gong2020online}, environmental monitoring data, etc., some previous works combines graph neural networks with various temporal learning networks to capture the dynamics in the spacial and temporal dimensions~\cite{wang2020deep}.
+Due to the spatio-temporal characteristics of some typical urban data, such as traffic network flow~\cite{pan2020spatio, wang2021exploring, liu2022traffic, zeng2021modeling}, crowd flow~\cite{gong2020online}, environmental monitoring data, etc., some previous works combine graph neural networks with various temporal learning networks to capture the dynamics in the spatial and temporal dimensions~\cite{wang2020deep}.
 The hybrid neural network architecture is collectively referred to as spatio-temporal graph neural network (STGNN).

 The basic STGNN framework for predictive learning is composed of three modules: Data Processing Module (DPM) which constructs the spatio-temporal graph from raw data, Spatio-Temporal Graph Learning Module (STGLM) which extracts hidden spatio-temporal dependencies within complex social systems and Task-Aware Prediction Module (TPM) which maps the spatio-temporal hidden representation from STGLM into the space of downstream prediction tasks.
-As the most crucial part in STGNN, STGLM combines spatial learning networks such as spectral graph convolutional networks (Spectral GCNs), spatial graph convolutional networks (Spatial GCNs) or GATs, and temporal leaning networks such as RNNs, temporal convolutional networks (TCNs) or temporal self-attention networks (TSANs) organically through a certain spatio-temporal fusion neural architecture.
+As the most crucial part in STGNN, STGLM combines spatial learning networks such as spectral GCNs, spatial GCNs or GATs, and temporal learning networks such as RNNs, temporal convolutional networks (TCNs) or temporal self-attention networks (TSANs) organically through a certain spatio-temporal fusion neural architecture.